AdyaS2010/Dash/README.md

 We took the science behind motivation — flow state, feedback loops, habit formation, and social visibility, and wrapped it in a world of rockets, statistics, and discovery.
 Every decision, from color palettes to question pacing, was made with *real learners* in mind; to empower students to feel challenged, seen, and capable.

 And if DashQuest helps even one student feel excited instead of overwhelmed, then this wasn’t just a project.
-It was a mission well worth taking.
+It was a mission well worth taking!

+For inquiries, please feel free to contact: mathtrix2048@gmail.com Thank you so much!